tosc/vim/README.md

 	* DrawGit
 	* Jumps
 	* Tagcompletion
-* BUG: Delimiter stops h abbrev from working.
-Currently disabled space delimiter.
 * Move from using my filteromni to making an own complete longest common function.
 With this I can use fuzzy but still have my tabcompletion.
-* BUG: When saving xml vim gives an error.
-Seems to be eclim who's doing it.
 * Fix highlightcolors for marks in terminal.

 * Add easy bind for / ? so I can use them more like f F.